miracledan/raindrop-spider/README.md

 ### check the result
 1.check log<br>
-if the spider task succeed, you could see the logs below
+you would see the logs below if the spider task succeed
 ```
 2015-10-22 15:44:44+0000 [-] Process started:  project='spider' spider='gh_user'
 job='cf1e9a2678d311e5bdd5080027880ca6' pid=4199